Shlomo Baksht

 In February 2022, during the conflict between Russia and Ukraine, Baksht launched an expedition aimed at helping hundreds of Ukrainian children reach a place of safety during the Russian invasion.
-Baksht's rescue operation was carried out in vehicles, although according to Judaism it is forbidden to drive on Shabbat, Bakshet had to do so to help those children.
+Baksht's rescue operation was carried out in vehicles, as according to Judaism it is only permitted to drive on Shabbat when lives are in jeopardy; Baksht had to do so to help those children.

 Early life

 Rabbi Shlomo Baksht was born in Petah Tikva, Israel, in 1960 to an Orthodox Jewish family.
 His father, Haim Menahem, was the deputy chief rabbi of the Israel Defense Forces.
 Baksht studied in Talmud Torah Sheret Israel, he then went on to study at Yeshiva Of Israel, where he studied with a disciple of Jewish sage Hafetz Haim, rabbi Yakov Naiman.
 Later, he enrolled in yeshiva Nahalat David, which was founded by rabbi Boruch Shimon Salamon, chief rabbi of Petah Tikva at the time.
 Baksht married in 1985 (5 children and 5 grandchildren) and moved to Jerusalem.